Introduction

 - Fixture installation

-- Exterior siding and paint matching
+- Exterior siding/finish tie-in and paint matching

 Final Inspections & Walkthrough